Zen and the Art of Caring for Pets Book Review

 Is Zen and the Art of Caring for Pets for You?

 If you're already a user of holistic pet care, then I think you'll enjoy the details and insights on cases.

-If you're considering holistic pet care, then I think it will be important to read the chapter called "The Healing Crisis," which explains what's happening if / when a pet develops what looks like a massive bad reaction to treatment.
-If you didn't now that was possible, I can absolutely see people (including me) freaking out and never going back to a holistic provider.
+Considering holistic pet care? then I think it will be important to read the chapter called "The Healing Crisis," which explains what's happening if / when a pet develops what looks like a massive bad reaction to treatment.
+Without knowing that was possible, I can absolutely see people (including me) freaking out and never going back to a holistic provider.